Tim Wilkinson

 About

 Tim joined Parklane Plowden Chambers in 2009, having previously worked for leading firms of solicitors in London and Yorkshire.
-He now specialises in employment, personal injury and clinical negligence.
-He represents clients in courts and tribunals across the country.
+He now specialises in employment law, representing clients in tribunals across the country.
 Tim regularly receives repeat instructions, with solicitors and clients praising his professionalism, determination and client-focused approach.

-Tim was appointed to the Regional Treasury Panel as junior Counsel to the Crown in 2018.
+Tim was re-appointed to the Regional Treasury Panel as junior Counsel to the Crown in 2023, and is now Panel A.

 Tim is able to accept instructions on a direct access basis.